eslint-functional/eslint-plugin-functional/docs/rules/no-conditional-statement.md

 #### `"ifExhaustive"`

-This will only allow conditional statements to exists if every case is taken it to account and each has a return statement.
+This will only allow conditional statements to exists if every case is taken it to account and each has a return statement or other terminal.
 In other works, every if must have an else and every switch must have a default case.
 This allows conditional statements to be used like [do expressions](https://github.com/tc39/proposal-do-expressions).